PhPeKe/worldAtlas/README.md

   - WGI (World governance indicators)
     - Quality of the government
     - Corruption

+#### Additional:

 ### Countries can be grouped by:
 - geographic location (e.g. continents)
 - Political situation (democracy, autocracy, etc.)
 - Development (1st, 2nd and 3rd world countries)

+### Variables can be grouped and averaged within their categories:
+- Weapons/armed forces
+- Development
+- politic situation